-A sample of blood will be taken from your vein.
+A sample of blood is needed.

-Your doctor may order this test if you have problems with blood clotting such as excessive bleeding.
+Your doctor may order this test if you have problems with blood clotting, such as excessive bleeding.

-The normal range is 200 - 400 milligrams per deciliter (mg/dL).
+The normal range is 200 to 400 mg/dL.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
+Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.